Skip to main content

 2. 2

-Find the source: check through-hulls, hose connections, stern gland, keel bolts
+Find the source: through-hulls, hose connections, stern gland, keel bolts

 3. 3